 (iii) for scientific, education or government operational purposes;

-(b) Restricted keeping: if in the opinion of the Minister keeping the prohibited organism in the State or a part of the State should be restricted to keeping under the authority of a permit.
+(b) Restricted keeping: if in the opinion of the Minister keeping the prohibited organism in the State or a part of the State should be restricted to keeping —

+(i) under the authority of a permit; or

+(ii) in an approved quarantine facility in accordance with the terms and conditions set out in the approval of the quarantine facility.

 (3) The Minister may, by declaration published in accordance with subregulation (6), declare that a prohibited organism is assigned to a category designated under this regulation.

 (4) The declaration must assign the prohibited organism to the category —